 Children and pregnant women are especially vulnerable to the effects from lead exposure.
 Lead exposure can cause premature birth, reduce birth weight, delay physical and mental development in babies and young children, and cause learning disabilities in children.
 In adults, lead exposure can cause serious damage to the brain, nervous system, kidneys, and red blood cells.
 Lifetime exposure to high levels of lead can potentially cause stroke or kidney disease.

 How do I know if there is lead in my water supply?

-If you suspect your home's plumbing could contain lead pipes or lead-based solder, you should have your water tested.
-Testing your water is the only way to detect lead in your drinking water since you cannot see, taste or smell lead in water.
+You cannot see, smell, or taste lead in drinking water.
+If you suspect that your home's plumbing or faucets could contain lead or lead-based solder, you should have your water tested.
+Testing your water for lead is the only way to know if it is there.

 If you are on a municipal water system, your water is tested for lead and other potential contaminants.
 A Consumer Confidence Report that includes testing results is sent annually to water users.
 You can obtain a copy of your report by contacting your water supplier.
 If the lead is above 15 parts per billion (ppb) in municipal water supply, the supplier is required to inform the public.